WELCOME ABOARD

 Joining the 765 in operating trains will be several vintage diesel locomotives owned by the Indiana Northeastern Railroad.
 Plans call for other historic locomotives to join the Indiana Rail Experience in the future.

 Passengers aboard our trains will enjoy accommodations in a variety of open-air coaches, deluxe coaches, and first-class passenger cars from the 20th Century, including the diner lounge Silver Diner and open-air car John H. Emery owned by the Fort Wayne Railroad Historical Society; three former Pennsylvania Railroad coaches No. 142, 147, and 148; the privately-owned Paul Revere and Woodland Stream first-class cars; and the Norfolk and Western Business Car Preservation Society’s private Pullman business car the Roanoke.
 Select trains may also use open-window coaches from the Little River Railroad.
+Two additional cars include the comfortable 1950s Sleeper Lounge Pacific Island and the exclusive 1920s Pullman Kitchi Gammi Club.

 JOHN H. EMERY – OPEN AIR CAR